Set Up Your Perfect Morning Routine (+Morning Routine Ideas)

 The key to establishing any new habit is to have a reliable trigger that’s going to prompt you to take a particular action.
 This trigger, automatically and without having to think about it, stimulates the urge to act in a given way.

-For example, if you want to start flossing, and you normally brush your teeth before going to be, the act of brushing your teeth (a deeply-rooted habit) can serve as the trigger to floss (a new habit) afterwards.
+For example, if you want to start flossing, and you normally brush your teeth before going to be, the act of brushing your teeth (a deeply-rooted habit) can serve as the trigger to floss (a new habit) afterward.

 Habit stacking is a series of acts that happen in a predefined sequence.
 Each habit serves as the trigger for the activity following it.